Importers of agricultural, agrifood, wood products ans products of the sea, live animals or animal genetic material from the United Kingdom

 NB : This section does not apply to people living in Northern Ireland.
 The EU rules regarding travelling with domestic carnivores within the EU continue to apply to Northen Ireland.

-1/ From 31 January 2021, the "EU pet passport" issued in Great Britain will no longer be a valid document for travelling with pets to the EU.
+1/ Since1st January 2021, the "EU pet passport" issued in Great Britain is no longer a valid document for travelling with pets to the EU.

 - Make sure your pet is identified by the implantation of an electronic transponder or by a clearly readable tattoo if applied before 3 July 2011.